Cubix: Video games

-The 3DO Company produced three video games based on the series.
-Cubix - Robots for Everyone: Race 'N Robots was released on the PlayStation and the Game Boy Color in 2001.
-Cubix Robots for Everyone: Clash 'N Bash was released on the Game Boy Advance in 2002.
-Cubix Robots for Everyone: Showdown was released on the PlayStation 2 and GameCube in 2003.
+The first title, Cubix - Robots for Everyone: Race 'N Robots was released on the PlayStation and the Game Boy Color in 2001.
+The second, Cubix Robots for Everyone: Clash 'N Bash was released on the Game Boy Advance in 2002.
+The third and last title, Cubix Robots for Everyone: Showdown, was released on the PlayStation 2 and GameCube in 2003.